LGBTQ history in Ireland

 The history of lesbian, gay, bisexual and transgender people on the island of Ireland.

 Pre-independence

+James Barry (c.1789–1865), assigned female at birth, "lived much of their life as a man" and became a military surgeon who performed one of the first-known successful Caesarean sections.

-The first recorded trans individual in Dublin was a 19th-century trans man Patrick McCormack, who lived from 1821 to 1871.
-McCormack was a famine survivor and worked as a labourer, while living in Castleknock.
+One of the first recorded trans individuals in Dublin was a 19th-century trans man Patrick McCormack (c.1821–1871), who worked as a labourer and lived in Castleknock.
 Another 19th-century trans man was Albert Cashier (born Jennie Hodgers, 1843–1915) from County Louth, who fought on the Union side of the American Civil War.